Bowling Green Debt Collection Harassment

 It is common to get behind on your bills.
 A lost job, reduction in hours, unexpected financial burden, or just credit cards can be financially overwhelming.

 The Fair Debt Collection Practices Act (FDCPA) is legislation that prohibits and punishes debt collectors who abuse or harass you and your family over unpaid bills or debt.
-Our debt collection attorneys in Bowling Green help you understand how federal law protects you against debt calls and other actions that include:
+Our debt collection attorneys in Bowling Green help you understand how federal law protects you against debt calls and other actions, including:

-- Unfair debt collection tactics: A debt collector, or debt collection agency, may not contact you at all hours of the day or night.
-Calls made after 9:00 p.m., or before 8:00 a.m. could be considered unreasonable.
+- Unfair debt collection tactics: A debt collector or debt collection agency may not contact you at all hours of the day or night.
+Calls made after 9 p.m. or before 8 a.m. could be considered unreasonable.
 Making repeated attempts to contact you at work is inappropriate if you have informed them not to contact you at your place of employment.
 If you are represented by a debt collection attorney in Bowling Green or elsewhere, a debt collector may only contact or correspond with your attorney.

 - Misrepresentation: When contacted by debt collectors, many people are upset, embarrassed or frightened by the prospect of legal action.
-Some debt collectors misrepresent themselves as attorneys, government officials, or even as a creditor.
+Some debt collectors misrepresent themselves as attorneys, government officials, or even creditors.

-If you do not know your rights, and a person shows up at your door telling you that you owe money right now, it is important for you to know how to get help.
-Remember the FDCPA exists to protect you from unfair and harassing debt collection efforts.
-This law does not prevent creditors or debt collectors from legally proceeding with debt collection actions against you for unpaid debt.
+If you do not know your rights and a person shows up at your door telling you that you owe money right now, it is important for you to know how to get help.
+Remember, the FDCPA exists to protect you from unfair and harassing debt collection efforts.
+This law, however, does not prevent creditors or debt collectors from legally proceeding with debt collection actions against you for unpaid debt.